Who is attending this year’s State of the Union address?

 Jordan Zaitz

-Similarly, freshman Republican representative Lori Chavez-DeRemer has invited Portland’s police officer, who has served, she said, “on the front lines of the homelessness and drug crises in Oregon.”
+Similarly, freshman Republican representative Lori Chavez-DeRemer has invited Portland’s police chief, who has served, she said, “on the front lines of the homelessness and drug crises in Oregon.”

 Mark A Hurley